Food and Restaurant Guide

 Home-made Thai Food

 After many years in Milan, Joy and Cristian moved to Cuglieri.
 For Joy it is many miles back to her origin in Thailand but for Cristian it was returning home to the place he grew up in.
 And now we are fortunate to be able to offer Joy's genuine Thai food.
-About once a week she cooks it in her own kitchen on Vico delle Rimembranze 5, which is also where you collect the food.
 Contact Cristian +39 328 139 5903 (Whatsapp, SMS or telephone) and he will send you the menu a few days in advance.

 Joy can also come and cook a whole meal for you in our house.
 Ask Cristian.